Skip to main content

 Please also visit the US Department of Homeland Security's website for more information about what to expect when entering the US and US Customs & Border Protection's website for International Visitors.

-• As you arrive at the Port of Entry (POE): proceed to the terminal area for arriving passengers.
-Have the following documents available for presentation: Passport, F-1 or J-1 visa, I-20 or DS-2019, Customs Declaration Form (CF-6059).
-All visitors entering the United States must state their reason for wishing to enter the country.
-You will also be asked to provide information about your final destination.
-It is important that you tell the CBP Officer that you will be a student or exchange visitor.
-Be prepared to include the name and address of the school program where you will enroll/participate.
-West Virginia University, 1505 University Avenue, Morgantown WV, 26506
+• After you arrive at the Port of Entry (POE): Customs and Border Protection (CBP), will ask visitors the reason they wish to enter the country.
+You will also be asked to provide information, documentation, and may be asked about your final destination.
+It is important that you tell the CBP Officer that you will be a student or exchange visitor and do not forgot to show your I-20 or DS-2019 as evidence of your status.
+Be prepared to include the name and address of the school program where you will enroll/participate: West Virginia University, 1505 University Avenue, Morgantown WV, 26506

 • Sometimes stamp your passport for duration of status (“D/S”) for F and J visa holders with date and port of entry